 examples/tour_examples folder).
 It’s great for prototyping a website onboarding experience.

 Production Environments & Integrations:

 Here are some things you can do to setup a production environment for your testing:

 You can use the Selenium Grid to scale your testing by distributing tests on several machines with parallel execution.
-To do this, check out the SeleniumBase selenium_grid folder, which should have everything you need.
-The Selenium Grid ReadMe will help you get started.
+To do this, check out the SeleniumBase selenium_grid folder, which should have everything you need, including the Selenium Grid ReadMe, which will help you get started.

 If you use Slack, you can easily have your Jenkins jobs display results there by using the Jenkins Slack Plugin.
 Another way to send messages from your tests to Slack is by using Slack’s Incoming Webhooks API.

-- If you’re using AWS, you can setup an Amazon S3 account for saving your log files and screenshots for future viewing.
-SeleniumBase already has all the code you need to connect to S3.
-You’ll need to modify settings.py with connection details to your instance and the location in S3 where you want log files to be saved.
-You’ll also need to add “
+If you’re using AWS, you can setup an Amazon S3 account for saving log files and screenshots from your tests.
+To activate this feature, modify settings.py with connection details in the S3 section, and add “

---with-s3_logging” on the command-line when you run your tests.
+--with-s3-logging” on the command-line when running your tests.

 Here’s an example of running tests with additional features enabled:

 Navigating to a web page (and related commands)